Graduate program

 Virginia Tech has more than 800 student organizations on campus that offer social, cultural, and professional development and rich experiences for everyone.
 Several student chapters of engineering and computer science-related organizations are also active, including the Association for Women in Computing, CS-Squared, ColorStack@VT, Cyber Security Club, and many others.

-The CS Grad Council represents the interests of the graduate student body both inside and outside the department, organizes social events among graduate students, and helps incoming students become familiar with departmental procedures and activities.
+The CS Grad Council represents the interests of the graduate student body both inside and outside the department, organizes social events among graduate students, and helps incoming students navigate their graduate school career.

 -